pelithne/minecraft-on-azure/README.md

 Click **Save**.

-Before moving on to the next step, we need to find the GUID of the subscription we are using.
-You can do that by using the search bar as search for **subscriptions** and select subscriptions from the search results.
+Before moving on to the next step, you need to find the GUID of the subscription you are using.
+You can do that by using the search bar and search for **subscriptions** and select subscriptions from the search results.
 Next to the name of your subscription, there will be a long alphanumeric string, called the Subscription ID.
 Copy that string, you will need it later.

-To start a VM using the Azure API, we can add a new step to the logic app.
+To start a VM using the Azure API, add a new step to the logic app.
 Go to your logic app, and navigate to **Logic app designer** under development tools in the left hand navigation pane.

 Click on "New step" and and use the HTTP.
 Then choose "POST" as method, and paste in the following into the **URI** field